black0017/black0017/README.md

+**Email remark**
+If you have an offer, opportunity, or introduction that might make my life more interesting, then definately e-mail me.
+I’ll only respond to those proposals that are a good match for my schedule and interests.

 **Why statement**

 I believe in/that:
 - sharing AI research experiences with blogs & open-source.
 - engineering is the big bottleneck of deep learning.